 - A valid Visa / MasterCard Card (A Debit card won’t cut it.)
 Your credit card won’t just be used to pay for the car; it can also be charged weeks or months later for any speeding tickets and traffic infractions caught on camera.

-Driving in Taiwan: The Basics
+Driving in Taiwan: The Basic Rules and Knowledge

 - Distance and speed limits are measured in kilometers, not miles.